tuinvest/pytrading/README.md

 # algotrading

-Python-library for algorithmic trading in python based on technical indicators with backtesting ability.
+Python-library for algorithmic trading based on technical indicators with backtesting ability.
 Data is pulled from the Yahoo Finance API.

 ## Usage